gcash/bchd/bchrpc/documentation/wallet_operation.md

 - For each confirmed transaction make a  `GetMerkleProof` to download the merkle proof.
 Validate the proof.

 *Operation*
-- Upon receving a `BlockNotification` disconnect or connect the headers to your chain as appropriate.
+- Upon receiving a `BlockNotification` disconnect or connect the headers to your chain as appropriate.
 - Upon receiving a `TransactionNotification` for a confirmed transaction request the merkle proof using the `GetMerkleProof` RPC.

 *Next startup*